ap0pt0sis/homework-Ovoko/README.md

 ## Reporting

 After each test run, test report will be generated automatically.
-In case of the failure, screenshot will be provided in `/test-results` folder.
+In case of the failure, screenshotand video recording will be provided in `/test-results` folder and in the test report.

 ## CI/CD

-Tests are runned in Guthub Actions on every push to main branch.
+Tests are runned in Guthub Actions on every push to main branch (for demonstration purposes, only one test is running).

+## Additional Info

+By default, tests are run on two browsers: Chrome and MS Edge.